altunenes/rusty_spelling/README.md

 ### Motivation:
-- My little sister studying English and I'm rust :).
-The basic program was for her.
-(So I studied strings in rust.)
+- My little sister studying English and I wanted to make a simple spelling game for her to practice her English.

 #### Future, in progress: